-“The Must Haves”
+“The HVAC Must Have Tools”

+First on our HVAC tools list is the ever-reliable hammer.
 HVAC technicians should always have a carpenter-style hammer to complete a variety of tasks.
 It is recommended to have a lightweight hammer to not weigh down your HVAC technician tool belt.

 A set of pliers is also crucial to have as an HVAC technician.
-The set of pliers should include wire-strippers, needle-nose, linesman, channel-lock, and open-face pliers.
-Each type of plier has its own specialty, for example needle nose pliers are used in grabbing wire while working on a thermostat.
+The set of pliers should include wire strippers, needle-nose, linesman, channel-lock, and open-face pliers.
+Each type of plier has its own specialty, for example, needle nose pliers are used in grabbing wire while working on a thermostat.
 Be sure to get a set with insulated handles to protect yourself from electrical shock.

 Every HVAC technician should have a 25-foot tape measure.
 From measuring everything from furnaces to air conditioner units, it’s important that HVAC technicians are able to accurately read a tape measure.